DmitryAndSoCs/Cora_Z7_RT_Linux_example/docs/src/vivado_project_guide.md

 > It connects the pins automatically to the correct locations thanks to the predefined board preferences.
 In case you have a custom board, you'll need to cover the connections in an *.xdc constraints file with correct assignments.
 I will briefly touch this part further in the document.

+> In this design it is necessary to change the settings later, because by default it assigns bidir IO to LED pins, but at this stage the automation would be helpful.

 ![Configuring an AXI GPIO for LEDs](../screens/6.vivado_leds_gpio.png "Choosing predefined settings for board LEDs")

 Configure the other AXI GPIO block to work with buttons: